paulchernoch/feel/src/execution/engine-design.md

 When the iteration completes, we must "xpop" and "drop" twice, to remove both contexts.

-At the beginning of iteration, we need a fake extra context so item? and item do not xpop something that is not there.
+At the beginning of iteration, we need a fake extra context so items? and item do not xpop something that is not there.

   - xload
   - xpush

-To accomplish this for "item?":

-  - xpop
-  - item?
-  - swap
-  - xpush

-To perform "item":

-  - xpop
-  - drop
-  - item
-  - type?(context<>)
-  - branch(a/b/b)
+**To implement "items?" in terms of simpler OpCodes:**

-  - label(a)
+  - string(item index)
-  - dup               : Duplicates the item, to prepare for pushing it onto the context stack at the end
-  - goto(c)
+  - xget
-  - label(b)
+  - string(item count)
-  - xload             : Makes an empty context to be pushedat the end
-  - label(c)
+  - xget
-  - xpush
+  - <

 **Breaking +filter into smaller operations:**